aowais2/video_gRPC/README.md

 The grpc_message field under debug_error_string is where you will find the problem.
 In this case, the problem was that time.clock is deprecated, hence an error was produced.

 If grpc_status under debug_error_string is 14, it just means the client was unable to find the server.
 You can simply execute the client once again, or until the client finds the server.

+## Color

+The streaming implemented in client converts BGR to GRAY using the respective cv2 method.
+If you want to transmit the 3 color channels, you need to make sure the server expects those 3 channels.
+Practically, this means you need to modify the size of the expected 'byte' that comes across from (480,640) to (480,640,3).

+## Ports

+For this implementation, we simply transmit from a client to a server on the localhost (on different terminals of course) , i.e. on the same computer using the port 50051.
+To make this work practically, you must define the IPv4 address of the server in ```client.py```.
+Make sure the IP table rules on your server allow for such port forwarding.

 # Acknowledgements